Phones · Resale guide

 Known Issues — Reported by Real iQOO Z9 Owners

 THE SIM TRAY WATER INDICATOR.
-Pull out the SIM tray and peer into the slot with a flashlight.
-You’ll see a small white sticker—that’s the Liquid Contact Indicator (LCI).
+Remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white sticker—the Liquid Contact Indicator (LCI).
 If it’s pink or red, the phone has had significant water contact.
-This is the first thing a repair shop checks, and it’s a big red flag for future problems.
+This is the #1 check every mobile repair shop does first and means you’re buying a ticking time bomb for future component failures, a potential ₹5,000-10,000 repair cost.

 Warranty Status Timeline